1 Thessalonians 1:2-3

 Are You Grateful for All of God’s People?

-You do well in giving thanks to Me as Paul did for the Thessalonians.
-Continue to grow in your commitment to pray persistently for those in your own church and other Christians that I have brought into your life.
+You do well in giving thanks as Paul did for the Thessalonians.
+Continue to grow in your commitment to pray persistently for your family members, those in your own church, and other Christians that I have brought into your life.
 You also do well in confessing your sins and making supplication for others.
 You do lack in expressing your adoration toward Me.
 Express adoring words toward Me – not for My sake but for your own.
 Pray for all those in your church: the leaders, the men and fathers, the women and mothers, and don’t neglect the children.

 Be careful not to brag to others about your prayers to receive their admiration, but at the same time don’t neglect letting people know you are praying for them – this will bring them much comfort.